 Some traders discovered a Loophole in the legislation and have continued to trade with cash.
 Therefore government realised that a more robust Act was needed to really clamp down on those back yard dealings.

 Enter in the Scrap Metal Dealers Act 2013, this was agreed in February 2013 and is planned to take effect as of October 2013.
 It replaces the Scrap Metal Dealers Act 1964 and brings some big changes for those that trade within scrap metal.
 But what are those changes?
-And what do they mean to scrap metal dealers, and of course, the customer?
+And what do they mean to scrap metal dealers, and of course, the customer looking to scrap their cars?

 The Act grants power to local councils and makes them responsible for the licences issued to those who wish to trade in scrap metal.
 With the power to give, the councils also have the power to take away, with them being able to revoke or suspend the licence of anyone who is breach of the regulations.
 It’s not just councils who are being given more power, the Police will also be given the power to enter and inspect scrap yards that are without a licence.